Departments & Programs

 Minor in European Union Studies

-On May 1, 2004, the European Union admitted 10 new members; it now spans from Western Europe to the Baltic Region, Eastern and Central Europe, and to Cyprus.
+The European Union now spans from Western Europe to the Baltic Region, Eastern and Central Europe, and to Cyprus.
 The new Europe manifests itself in different ways—through integrated economic markets, Europe-wide elections, evolving political institutions, and emerging European identity.
 The European Union minor seeks to address these issues by equipping students with the analytical tools to deal with the "making of the European Union."

 Students take one core course in each of three areas and 9 elective credits selected in consultation with the advisor, along with a language, to complete the minor.
 Students must meet with the West European studies academic advisor to apply for acceptance.